 - No culling of rainbow trout is permitted (culling is tossing back a smaller rainbow trout for a larger rainbow trout).

-- All Rainbow Trout, Brook Trout, Brown Trout and Grass Carp are CATCH & RELEASE ONLY (“PROHIBITED SPECIES”).
+- All Brook Trout, Brown Trout and Grass Carp are CATCH & RELEASE ONLY (“PROHIBITED SPECIES”).
 Know your species before you kill.
 See this link or the internet for photos of the fish present in Lake Sundance (PDF LINK HERE).

 - There is no limit on perch - all perch must be kept.
 Perch are great eating but have stunted.
 They eat the same natural food in the lake as the trout so “kill a perch and feed a trout”!
 Please note there are Provincial Laws that may prohibit the transportation of perch over a certain number.
 Live transportation of any fish species in Alberta is strictly prohibited.
 If you have a significant number please record the number and request a Bill of Lading from the office.

 - Poaching, which refers to the killing and/or removing of any PROHIBITED SPECIES, or exceeding your household limit for Rainbow Trout, will result in a penalty of:

 - First Offense - 1 year household fishing ban